kineticquant/SQL-Seer-Notebook/README.md

-Comes with Redis
+Comes with Redis + Caching rules

-Config.json

-main.py
-Monolithic application
+### Configuring connections
+Connections in connections.ini

 HOW TO RUN?
 MAKE IT FLASK?
 FASTAPI?
 How to install dependencies